10 sinking fund examples that actually work

 • Monthly savings: $250/month

 Homeownership comes with surprise costs.
-This fund keeps you ready for the expected "unexpected" like a broken appliance.
+This fund keeps you ready for the unexpected, like a broken appliance.
+For those who also manage rental properties or side ventures, learning effective budgeting strategies for businesses can help balance both personal and business expenses more effectively.

 #8.
 Pet care and vet bills